 C:\Users\USERNAME\AppData\Roaming\Microsoft\VisualStudio.is the directory you should first land at, choose your VS version[ 8.0/9.0.....] and edit the

 "app_offline.htm"to your solution. .
 I have tested this method, using Visual Studio 2015, and it does indeed work..
-However, the only drawback is this during the publishing process, the default generated
+However, the only drawback is that during the publishing process, the default generated

-app_offline.htmfile is copied first, then the quick fix files in what appears to be in/near alphabetical order..
-This means this your custom
+app_offline.htmfile is copied first, then the solution files in what appears to be in/near alphabetical order..
+This means that your custom

 app_offline.htmmight be served to requests within a 1-2 second window of initiating the publish, before being updated with your custom file..
 The publishing process automatically deletes the

 app_offline.htmfrom the remote server irrespective of its content or origin..
-The advantage is (over replacing the system copy) is this your own copy is portable, is automatically solution-specific, and works with source control..
-I know this question is old, although I hope this helps others coping with this issue..
+The advantage is (over replacing the system copy) is that your own copy is portable, is automatically solution-specific, and works with source control..
+I know this question is old, but I hope this helps others coping with this issue..